Sir John Beckwith

 Baroness Sue Campbell CBE

-Sue has been with the Youth Sport Trust since the charity's inception in 1994.
+Sue has been with the Youth Sport Trust since the charity's inception.
 Sue is a former junior international pentathlete and netball player and went on to represent her country as a player, a coach and a team manager.
-Trained as a physical education teacher, Sue has taught at the University of Manchester and lectured at Leicester and Loughborough Universities.
+Trained as a physical education teacher, Sue has taught at a school in Manchester and lectured at Leicester and Loughborough Universities.
 Before joining the Youth Sport Trust, she was Chief Executive of the National Coaching Foundation (now Sportscoach UK) for 11 years.

-Among many honours, Sue has received 10 honorary doctorates, the latest of which was awarded from Queen's University Belfast in July 2013.
+Among many honours, Sue has received 11 honorary doctorates, the latest of which was awarded from Nottingham Trent University in July 2016.
 In June 2003, Sue was awarded a Commander of the British Empire for her services to sport.
 More recently, the Baroness was awarded the Lifetime Achievement Award at the 2012 Sunday Times Sportswomen of the Year Awards and was the Chair of UK Sport (until early 2013), where she presided over Team GB and ParalympicGB's largest medal haul in living memory.

 Viscount Mackintosh of Halifax

-Viscount Mackintosh is a founding Trustee of the Youth Sport Trust having been involved since its inception in 1994.
+Viscount Mackintosh is a founding Trustee of the Youth Sport Trust having been involved since its inception.
 He is Treasurer of the Trust and Chairman of the Audit Committee.
 He was educated at The Leys School, Cambridge and Oriel College, Oxford where he gained a degree in Philosophy, Politics and Economics.

 He qualified as a Chartered Accountant in 1984 and has been a partner of PricewaterhouseCoopers (and its previous firm of Pricewaterhouse) since 1992 where he specialises in advising on private client tax.
 He sat in House of Lords between 1980-1999.
 He is interested in all sports but these days his main participation is in cricket and golf.